Revitalised resource-deficient classrooms, making learning joyful.

 About the Speaker

-Vikram Bhat is the Chief Executive Officer of Scale Infrastructure Pvt Ltd, where he works at the intersection of education reform, institutional capacity, and systems change.
+Vikram Bhat is the Chief Executive Officer of Scale Foundation, an organisation that enables funders, nonprofits and government to collectively create systemic impact.
 He brings a diverse blend of nonprofit and corporate experience across education, government, technology, and finance.
 Most recently, Vikram served as Director of the Bangalore International Centre.
-Earlier, he was part of the Education Task Force with the Government of Delhi, contributing to the transformation of government schools.
-He has also held leadership roles at Dream a Dream and Teach For India, and began his career in finance at Sanford Bernstein & Co..
+Earlier, he was part of the Education Task Force with the Government of Delhi, contributing to the transformation of Delhi's government schools.
+He has also held leadership roles at Dream a Dream and Teach For India, and began his career in finance at Sanford Bernstein & Co.

 Sessions by speaker